 Teaching Moment – Encourage students to break up long bits of narration with action.
 For example, if a flashback is taking place, have the character come back to the present, describe what is taking place, and then go back to the flashback.

 Gary Paulsen is a master at storytelling.
 He often breaks the principles of writing with sentence fragments and other unconventional methods.
 Many short paragraphs keep his writing sounding urgent.
-I have included an excerpt from Hatchet not to illustrate paragraph breaks but to show how a flashback can be interrupted with present events.
+I have included an excerpt from Hatchet not to illustrate paragraph breaks but to show how a flashback can be interrupted by present events.

 Now Brian sat, looking out the window with the roar thundering through his ears, and tried to catalog what had led up to his taking this flight.
 The thinking started.
 Always it started with a single word.
 Divorce.